What You Should Know About Earning a Public Administration Degree

 Woman standing in a room with with employees

 A public administration degree can prepare graduates to pursue careers in local, state and federal government among other organizations.
+What is a career in public administration like?
 Public administration professionals are typically management-level employees who handle policy implementation and direct the activities of the organization.
-This field shows robust job growth during the coming years, and it lead to a rewarding career in service.
+Within the field, there are several government and public administration jobs to consider.

 What Is a Public Administration Degree?